k4ntz/OC_Atari/scripts/README_ReverseEngineeringHelper.md

    - The game and render mode as well as the reset seed or fps of the gym environment

 3. the OCAtari modes:
-   - There are the modes raw, revised, vision, test and HUD.
+   - There are the modes raw, ram, vision, test and HUD.

 4. actions that will be performed each step.
    - You can play the game, define an action sequence or let it run randomly.